Idaikattur

 Idaikattur is a village panchayat in Sivaganga district in the Indian state of Tamil Nadu.

 Geography

-Idaikattur is located at sivagangai district.
+Idaikattur is located at Sivaganga District.
 It has an average elevation of 700 metres (2290 feet).

 History

 Idaikattur is a small village 30 km from Madurai.
 For a big village, it has two important holy places to boast of.

 It is a holy land where famed Siddhar Idaikaadar lived and hosted Navagrahas during a famine.
-A small navagraha temple stands there as a testimony.
+A small Navagraha temple stands there as a testimony.
 Rajinikanth used to visit and worship this temple every year.
-The village also have a more prominent and internationally acclaimed more than 100 years old Church ‘built by angels‘.
+The village also has a more prominent and internationally acclaimed Church "built by angels", which is more than 100 years old.

 Demographics

 As of 2001 India census, Idaikattur had a population of 18,658.
 Males constitute 45% of the population and females 45%.
 In Idaikattur, 10% of the population is under 6 years of age.